Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1                301449586                                    Wonchan Kim.md

 Through debugging, I could find out that the paddings are added after the password in order to make it 28 bytes and the little endian is used for the memory layout.
 Putting the Canary value and modifying v.goodusername, v.good_password, v.username, I could able to login.
 Modifying the v.username to the same value of the v.goodusername also enable to log in to the system without needing to know the original username.

-With canary value HVPX
+With canary value PYXS

 My final answer would be

 wck5
-AAAAAAAAAAAAAAAAAAAAAAAAABBBHVPXwck5CCCCCCCCCCCCCCCCCCCCCAAAAAAAAAAAAAAAAAAAAAAAADwck5CCCCCCCCCCCCCCCCCCCCC
+AAAAAAAAAAAAAAAAAAAAAAAAABBBPYXSwck5CCCCCCCCCCCCCCCCCCCCCAAAAAAAAAAAAAAAAAAAAAAAADwck5CCCCCCCCCCCCCCCCCCCCC

 Q3.